 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 where you work

 the size of the company or organisation you work for

 the demand for the job.

-The starting salary is often based on the National Minimum Wage (NMW) or the National Living Wage (NLW).
+Starting pay is often based on the National Minimum Wage (NMW) or the National Living Wage (NLW).

-As of 1 April 2018 the National Minimum Wage is £4.20 an hour for workers aged 16 to 17, £5.90 an hour for workers aged 18 to 20 and £7.38 an hour for workers aged 21 to 24.
-The National Living Wage is £7.83 for workers aged 25 and over.
+As of 1 April 2021 the National Minimum Wage is £4.62 an hour for workers aged 16 to 17, £6.56 an hour for workers aged 18 to 20 and £8.36 an hour for workers aged 21 to 22.
+The National Living Wage is £8.91 for workers aged 23 and over.
 With experience this can rise to between £10.00 and £13.50 an hour.